Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

    ...:     return evens
 ```

 With this implementation of our function, we can now pass in an arbitrary number to our function call, and then we will search for evens in a `range()` built with that arbitrary number.
 How exactly does this work, though?
-Well, we've told Python that our function should expect one and only one argument.
-When we call the function and pass in that argument, it will get assigned to whatever name we have given in the function definition, `n` in this case.
-Then, anytime we reference that parameter, `n`, within the function, it will be the value that we passed to our function.
-Let's check out a couple of different calls to this function, and see what they return.
+We've told Python that our function should expect one and only one argument.
+When we call the function and pass in that argument, it will get assigned to whatever name we have given in the function definition - `n` in this case.
+Then, anytime we reference that parameter, `n`, within the function, it will be the value that was passed to the function.
+Let's check out a couple of different calls to this function and see what they return.

 ```python
 In [1]: def get_evens(n):